PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework: Discussion

 Our approach builds upon key PCS principles to develop prediction intervals.
 Extensive empirical comparisons of PCS-UQ to conformal methods show we reduce the size of prediction sets by over $20\%$ across a variety of settings.
 Our paper also establishes theoretical connections to conformal inference that might be of independent interest.
 While our paper takes a step towards establishing PCS-driven UQ, there are many extensions and improvements to explore for future work.
 We detail some of these as follows.

-\paragraph{Uncertainty from Data-Cleaning \& Judgment Calls} This paper only focuses on uncertainty due to inter-sample variability and model selection.
+\paragraph{Uncertainty from Data Cleaning \& Judgment Calls} This paper only focuses on uncertainty due to inter-sample variability.
 As discussed in \cref{sec:intro}, data cleaning choices and other judgment calls due to inter-researcher variability can lead to drastically different conclusions.
-Interesting future work is finding approaches to assess uncertainty from every part of the DSLC to create a more stable UQ method.
+An interesting direction for future work is to find approaches to assess uncertainty from every part of the DSLC to create a more stable UQ method.
+Some work in this direction has been done in a follow-up paper by Yu and her other collaborators, which devises a method called CLEAR that combines PCS-UQ with the Conformal Quantile Regression (CQR) method to capture both epistemic and aleatoric uncertainties \cite{azizi2026clear}.

-\paragraph{Extension to Binary Classification} Our approach for classification only produces prediction sets that are often unsuitable for binary classification.
+\paragraph{Extension to Binary Classification} Our approach for classification produces only prediction sets, which are often unsuitable for binary classification.
 In the binary setting, producing intervals that contain the true $\mathbb{P}(Y = 1 | \mathbf{X})$ is often more relevant to practitioners.
-As a simple example, producing intervals that state there is a $40\%-60\%$ chance of rain is more instructive than a prediction set that consists of both rain and no rain.
+As a simple example, producing intervals that state there is a $40\%-60\%$ chance of rain is more instructive than producing a prediction set that consists of both rain and no rain.
 Constructing intervals for the underlying class probability is difficult because we do not observe empirical class probabilities, but only binary labels.
-Observations of class labels also makes evaluation of probability intervals challenging.
+Observations of class labels also make evaluation of probability intervals challenging.

 \paragraph{Extension to LLMs and Generative Models} An exciting future direction is using PCS to assess the uncertainty of LLMs and other generative models.
 Doing so requires defining appropriate notions of prediction sets and coverage.
-We believe that robust UQ for LLMs and generative models has the potential to improve hallucinations and factuality \cite{cherian2024largelanguagemodelvalidity}.
+We believe that robust UQ for LLMs and generative models has the potential to reduce hallucinations and improve factuality \cite{cherian2024largelanguagemodelvalidity}, thus enhancing trustworthiness of AI systems.